 The deadline for submissions by applicants is 14 days before the actual meeting of the SCC.
 The dates of the deadlines and meetings are indicated in the Calendar below.
 Please note that the SCC administration cannot accept submissions sent after the deadline!

-New projects (proposals) including ancillary studies are to be submitted in a completed SCC Application Form and Resources Sheet - available through the SCC Administrator (email@example.com) or for MRC employees by downloading from the intranet - along with accompanying documents such as informed consent documents for participants, questionnaires, CVs, etc. Other submissions such as request for further use of data or biological samples, etc., are to be sent in a letter together with the Resources Sheet and accompanying documents to the SCC Administrator.
+New projects (proposals) including ancillary studies are to be submitted in a completed SCC Application Form and Resources Sheet - available through the SCC Administrator (firstname.lastname@example.org) or for MRC Unit The Gambia at LSHTM employees by downloading from the intranet - along with accompanying documents such as informed consent documents for participants, questionnaires, CVs, etc. Other submissions such as request for further use of data or biological samples, etc., are to be sent in a letter together with the Resources Sheet and accompanying documents to the SCC Administrator.
 Further details for application to the SCC are described in the SOP for Submissions to the Scientific Coordinating Committee (SOP-RES-002) that is available on this page under SCC Public; SOPs and Policies as well as all forms, templates and guides.

 The resources needed for a research activity is reviewed by the Resource Review Committee (RRC) and its decision is taken into consideration by the SCC.

 The meetings of the SCC are held on the first Monday of every month at 8:30 at MRC Unit The Gambia at LSHTM, Fajara.
 The Principal Investigator (PI) or his/her representative will normally present the proposal to the members of the SCC at its meeting.